atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/README.md

 ![](images/one-timer.jpg)

 Unlike the forwards, a defense-man's value depends much more on his defensive contributions.
 Although some of a defense-man's value may depend on his offensive contributions, the weighting of this value is undoubtedly different.
 As such, a separate analysis must be conducted for defense-man.
+Note that the TOIX and TOI% features had to be ignored for defense-men because of the staggering amount of empty cells.

 ![](images/blocked-shot.jpg)